BenLehmann12/R-Final-Project/README.md

 # R-Final-Project
-Using EDA, Shapiro Test, other tests for normality as well as utilizing Logistic Regression and Classification Tree on the Breast Cancer Dataset
+Using EDA, Shapiro Test, other tests for normality as well as utilizing Logistic Regression and Classification Tree on the Breast Cancer Dataset.

+I included all of my work from the Semester.